Embrace the Power of Words the Poem of the Week: Sunday Afternoon by Cori Lark (Featured in "Electric Ink: Writings of Cori Lark")

 50

-I invite you to immerse yourself in the beauty and depth of language through a captivating poem.
-Allow the words to evoke a sense of wonder and curiosity.
+I invite you to immerse yourself in the beauty and depth of language through this captivating poem.
+Let the words evoke wonder, curiosity, and a quiet magic.

-Poetry has a unique ability to touch our hearts, stir our emotions, and transport us to different worlds.
-It is a powerful form of expression that allows us to explore the depths of human experience and connect with others on a profound level.
-Through the Poem of the Week, I aim to celebrate the artistry and craftsmanship of poets and inspire others to embrace the power of words in their own life.
-Poetry has the ability to heal, uplift, and transform, and I want to share that experience.
-I believe it can change lives.
-I hope to inspire—to ignite a spark within each reader.
-Join me on this journey of exploration and discovery.
+Poetry has a unique power to touch our hearts, stir emotions, and transport us to other worlds.
+It explores the depths of human experience and connects us profoundly.
+Through Poem of the Week, I celebrate poets' artistry, inspire you to embrace words in your life, and share how poetry can heal, uplift, and transform.
+I truly believe it can change lives—and I hope to ignite that spark in you.

 SUNDAY AFTERNOON